AlessioNar/Rops/README.md

 * create a task-specific application and gather the access information (the consumer key and the consumer secret key)
 * create a temporary token by passing the consumer key and the consumer secret key to the function `create_access_token`

-This token expires each 20 minutes.
+The token expires each 20 minutes.

 ### Example usage